afurmanov/blog/README.markdown

 This is source code for my blog which is a Single Page App (SPA) and Node.js based server.

-Blog posts are .markdown file with couple extensions:
+Blog posts are _.markdown_ files in _./articles_ folder with couple additions to _.MARKDOWN_ syntax:

 1. Footnotes syntax supported: